 - if your blood tests show abnormal liver results

 - if you have severe inflammation of the pancreas (pancreatitis)

 - to help work out how big a tumour is (the stage)

 - if your doctor thinks there is a blockage in your bile ducts – this causes symptoms including yellowing of your skin and whites of your eyes, itchiness, tummy pain and dark coloured urine

 You might have an ERCP as part of your treatment.
-For example, if your bile or pancreatic ducts are blocked your doctor can use it to put a plastic or metal tube (stent) into the duct to relieve the blockage.
+For example, if your bile or pancreatic ducts are blocked.
+Your doctor can use the ERCP to put a plastic or metal tube (stent) into the duct to relieve the blockage.